stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/configure-probes/configure-probes.md

       timeoutSeconds: 50
         # Initial delay before the first liveness probe is performed
       initialDelaySeconds: 50
-        # HTTP GET request used for the liveness probe
+        # http GET request used for the liveness probe
       httpGet:
         # Path for the health check endpoint
         path: /actuator/health